-This is the list of individuals eligible in the election that will choose Veterans to be inducted into the National Soccer Hall of Fame.
+This is the list of individuals eligible in the election that will choose a Veteran player or players to be inducted into the National Soccer Hall of Fame in 2026.
 This list is based on the criteria that were established by the Hall of Fame in March 1999 and modified in 2002, 2007, 2013, 2020 and other years.

-To be eligible for the National Soccer Hall of Fame Veteran Ballot, an individual must have met No. 1 and either No. 2, No. 3 or No. 4:
+To be eligible for the National Soccer Hall of Fame Veterans Ballot, an individual must have met No. 1 and either No. 2, No. 3 or No. 4:

-- 1. A player must have been retired\(^\) for more than 10 full calendar years prior to the year of induction. - 2.
-A player must have played at least 20 full international games for the United States Men's National Team, Women's National Team or Extended National Team (CP, Beach, Deaf, Futsal, and Power).
-This 20-game requirement is reduced to 10 games if the games were prior to 1990 and 5 games if the games were prior to 1960. - 3.
-A player must have played at least five seasons in a United States first-division professional league and been a postseason league all-star at least once.
-(Best XI) - 4.
-A player must have played at least five seasons in the Major Indoor Soccer League between the end of the NASL in 1984 and the end of the MISL in 1992 and been selected as a first-team postseason all-star in at least one of those seasons.
+- 1. A player must have been retired^ for more than 10 full calendar years prior to the year of induction. - 2.
+A player must have played at least 20 international games for the United States Men's National Team, the United States Women's National Team or one of the nine Extended National Teams (Men's and Women's Beach, Men's and Women's Futsal, Men's and Women's CP, Men's and Women's Deaf and Coed Power).
+This 20-game requirement is reduced to 10 games if the games were prior to 1990 and five games if the games were prior to 1960. - 3.
+A player must have played at least five seasons in a United States first-division professional league\ and been a postseason league all-star at least once.
+(Best XI). - 4.
+A player must have played at least five seasons in the Major Indoor Soccer League between the end of the NASL in 1984 and the end of the MISL in 1992, and been selected as a first-team postseason all-star in at least one of those seasons.

-All individuals that meet the eligibility requirements above will appear on the Veteran Eligibility List and remain on this list until election to the Hall of Fame or Sunset.
+All individuals that meet the eligibility requirements above will appear on the Veterans Eligibility List and remain on this list until election to the Hall of Fame or Sunset.